mcliff1/HAR-Coursera-Project/README.md

 # HAR-Coursera-Project
-Machine Learning Course project on classifying quality of exercise using HAR (Human Activity Reporting) data
+Machine Learning Course project on classifying quality of exercise using HAR (Human Activity Reporting) data The [final report](https://mcliff1.github.io/HAR-Coursera-Project/harExerciseQuality.html) is available for viewing.

 ## Getting Started

-The [harExerciseQuality.Rmd] markdown can be opened and run, you will need a multicore machine with at least 4 GB or RAM.
+The (harExerciseQuality.Rmd) markdown can be opened and run, you will need a multicore machine with at least 4 GB or RAM.
 On my local workstation this would take about an hour to run.

 ## Data